 He appears as a assassin in Batman TAS.
 The producers where reluctant to use him because he felt too gimmicky.
 He was voiced by Henry Silva at first with a South American accent.
 Making his first appearance in the episode "Bane", he was hired by local crimeboss Rupert Thorne to eliminate the Batman.
 Reluctant for a challenge, Bane proceeded with the hunt and drew Batman into a one on one fight at a shipyard.
 As Bane was near victory over the hero, Batman interfered with one Bane's tubes causing him to suffer from a violent overdose of venom.

-Bane would make his return in the fourth season of the Batman series, as with many characters, redesigned.
-Wearing all black and a different mask, Bane still had the machine that injected the Venom into his brain.
+Bane would make his return in the fourth season of the Batman: The Animated Series, which was rebranded as The New Batman Adventures.
+With the rebranding, all characters were redesigned.
+Bane appeared in all black and a different mask, though he still had the machine that injected the Venom into his brain.

 In the episode "Over the Edge", Bane is hired by Commissioner Gordan to help him track down and hunt the Batman after the death of Batgirl.
 Bane nearly defeats Batman, but rather than releasing him into Gordon's custody, he turns on them both.
 As Gordan and Batman combat the villain, Bane's final attack on both Gordan and Batman that would send them falling to their deaths.
 However this is revealed to all be a nightmare experienced by Batgirl after her recent attack by the Scarecrow's fear gas.